lukemildenberger/GAM-305-Group-Project-Team-2/README.md

 Caity: Lucidchart.
 After having the main timeline built, we really didn't refer back to it that much (or at least I didn't).

 How did the team approach to the initial analysis of the game design document contribute to the decision to use these tools and techniques?
+Luke: We wanted to make sure that there was clear communication and effective organization.
+We wanted to make sure that everyone understood what they were supposed to be doing.
+These tools have been priceless during the development process.

+---

+## Alpha Stage Status Assesment

+---
+The Alpha stage of the project is completed.
+We have completed all of the basic game mechanics that we had planned for the alpha release.
+We have a basic level blockout that will undergo major changes.
+The alpha level is only intended to demonstrate the funcitonality of the gameplay elements that we have created and does not reflect the final gameplay experience.
+We are on track for the beta release next week.
+Now that we have most of our functionality implimented, we will be spending most of this week on level design and polished.
+This is exactly what we discussed doing in our early meetings.

 ---